princeobi007/meCash/README.md

 Please create a `env.properties` file in the root of the application

-Provide the following files in the `env.properties` file
+Provide the following properties in the `env.properties` file

 ```agsl
 DB_USER=<YOUR_DB_USER>